diasandredev/next-stop/README.md

 ### ✈️ Trip Management
 - **Create Trips**: Organize your travels into distinct trips.
 - **Dashboards**: Each trip can have multiple dashboards, representing days or phases of your trip.
+- **Daily Accommodation**: Link specific accommodations to each day of your trip for easy access.
 - **Kanban Flow**: Drag and drop cards to organize activities, spots to visit, and reservations.

+### 💰 Budget & Organization
+- **Budget Management**: Track costs for every activity and view daily/trip totals.
+Support for multiple currencies.
+- **Checklists**: Create sub-tasks within cards to manage detailed to-dos (e.g., "Buy tickets", "Pack gear").
+- **PDF Export**: Generate and download comprehensive PDF reports of your itinerary for offline reference.

 ### 🗺️ Map Integration
 - **Interactive Map**: Visualize your trip with an integrated map view (powered by MapLibre/React Map GL).